 BibTex Citation Data :

 @article{Kapal72927, author = {Erik Sugianto and Niki Veranda Permadi and Ahmad Hasan}, title = {Ship Propeller Design using Open-Source Codes based on Lifting Line Theory}, journal = {Kapal: Jurnal Ilmu Pengetahuan dan Teknologi Kelautan}, volume = {22}, number = {2}, year = {2025}, keywords = {Lifting line theory; propeller; open-source code; propeller performance.}, abstract = { The design of a ship's propeller is very important as it directly affects the fuel efficiency, speed, and stability of the ship.
 Commonly, propellers are designed using expensive commercial software.
-This research aims to design a ship propeller using open-source codes based on lifting line theory and using Matlab application.
-The ship data used is a container ship with a length of 397 metres and a width of 56 metres.
+This research aims to design a ship propeller using open-source code based on lifting line theory and using MATLAB application.
+The ship data used is a container ship with a length of 397 meters and a width of 56 meters.
 The propeller design results were propeller performance such as design performance, induced velocity, inflow angle, expanded blade, blade thickness, lift coefficient, performance curve, 2-D and 3-D outlines.
-Finally, a qualitative comparison was conducted between the redesigned propeller developed using open-source codes and a real propeller from an actual container ship.
-The comparison reveals that while the overall geometry and blade shape of both propellers are similar, a key difference lies in the expanded area ratio.
-The real ship propeller exhibits a significantly wider expanded area.
-This distinction highlights a potential optimization opportunity and demonstrates the capability of the open-source design approach to approximate real-world propeller characteristics with high fidelity, while also offering flexibility for further refinement. }, issn = {2301-9069}, doi = {10.14710/kapal.v22i1.72927}, url = {https://ejournal.undip.ac.id/index.php/kapal/article/view/72927} }
+A qualitative and quantitative comparison was conducted between a real-world manufactured propeller, a redesigned propeller developed using open-source software (OpenProp), and a commercial design tool (PropCAD).
+The comparison reveals that while the overall geometry and blade shape of all three propellers are similar, consisting of 6 blades with comparable radial profiles, key differences emerge in the expanded area ratio (EAR), skew angle, and surface modeling quality.
+The OpenProp design features an EAR of 1.0876 and a high skew angle of 39.9°, indicating an emphasis on hydrodynamic efficiency and cavitation mitigation.
+In contrast, the PropCAD model presents a slightly lower EAR of 1.077 with a more moderate skew angle of 20.5°, offering a balanced compromise between performance and manufacturability.
+This distinction highlights a potential optimization opportunity and demonstrates the capability of the open-source design approach to approximate real-world propeller characteristics with high fidelity, while also offering flexibility for further refinement.
+In summary, the findings suggest that the open-source design approach can approximate real-world propeller characteristics with high fidelity and provide flexibility for iterative optimization. }, issn = {2301-9069}, pages = {121--131} doi = {10.14710/kapal.v22i1.72927}, url = {https://ejournal.undip.ac.id/index.php/kapal/article/view/72927} }

 Refworks Citation Data :

 The design of a ship's propeller is very important as it directly affects the fuel efficiency, speed, and stability of the ship.
 Commonly, propellers are designed using expensive commercial software.
-This research aims to design a ship propeller using open-source codes based on lifting line theory and using Matlab application.
-The ship data used is a container ship with a length of 397 metres and a width of 56 metres.
+This research aims to design a ship propeller using open-source code based on lifting line theory and using MATLAB application.
+The ship data used is a container ship with a length of 397 meters and a width of 56 meters.
 The propeller design results were propeller performance such as design performance, induced velocity, inflow angle, expanded blade, blade thickness, lift coefficient, performance curve, 2-D and 3-D outlines.
-Finally, a qualitative comparison was conducted between the redesigned propeller developed using open-source codes and a real propeller from an actual container ship.
-The comparison reveals that while the overall geometry and blade shape of both propellers are similar, a key difference lies in the expanded area ratio.
-The real ship propeller exhibits a significantly wider expanded area.
+A qualitative and quantitative comparison was conducted between a real-world manufactured propeller, a redesigned propeller developed using open-source software (OpenProp), and a commercial design tool (PropCAD).
+The comparison reveals that while the overall geometry and blade shape of all three propellers are similar, consisting of 6 blades with comparable radial profiles, key differences emerge in the expanded area ratio (EAR), skew angle, and surface modeling quality.
+The OpenProp design features an EAR of 1.0876 and a high skew angle of 39.9°, indicating an emphasis on hydrodynamic efficiency and cavitation mitigation.
+In contrast, the PropCAD model presents a slightly lower EAR of 1.077 with a more moderate skew angle of 20.5°, offering a balanced compromise between performance and manufacturability.
 This distinction highlights a potential optimization opportunity and demonstrates the capability of the open-source design approach to approximate real-world propeller characteristics with high fidelity, while also offering flexibility for further refinement.
+In summary, the findings suggest that the open-source design approach can approximate real-world propeller characteristics with high fidelity and provide flexibility for iterative optimization.

 Article Metrics: